csci-1301/csci-1301.github.io/docs/exercises_with_solutions.md

     else
 	    Console.WriteLine("Have a nice day!")
     ```

     </details>

 #.
-Give a program that displays "Leap year" if a `year` variable is a) divisuble by 4; and b) not divisible by 100, unless it's also divisible by 400.
+(Bonus) Give a program that displays "Leap year" if a `year` variable is
+    #. divisible by 4; and
+    #. not divisible by 100, unless it is also divisible by 400.

     Your program should correctly identify 2000 and 2400 as leap years, and 1800, 1900, 2100, 2200, 2300, or 2500 as *not* leap years.

     <details><summary>Solution</summary>
     ```